Eurekashen/Eurekashen.github.io/_pages/about.md

 I will join Carnegie Mellon University as a Ph.D. student in 2025 Fall.

 I am keenly interested in research topics associated with AI for Science and various Generative Models.
-My prior research experience encompasses protein design and the prediction of crystal structures and properties.
-Currently, I am engaged in exploring diverse areas, including co-designing protein structures and sequences, utilizing Reinforment Learning to guide Flow Matching models to design protein structures.
+My prior research experience encompasses protein design, molecule design, crystal models and advanced generative models.
+If you are interested in my research, please feel free to please feel free to email me at <u>shenshuaike256 at gmail dot com</u> or <u>shuaikes at andrew dot cmu dot edu</u>

 <!-- <span style="color: red;">I am looking for PhD position for Fall 2025 intake, if you have any clues please feel free to contact me.</span> -->